isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-i-get-rid-of-fleas-in-my-house-without-bombing/index.md

 layout: post
 ---

-The Pyrethrins in the flea spray kill the adult [fleas](https://pestpolicy.com/can-cats-get-fleas-in-the-winter/) targeting the fleas nervous system and thus kill or paralyze them - with IGR - 0.
+The Pyrethrins in the flea spray kill the adult [fleas](https://pestpolicy.com/can-cats-get-fleas-in-the-winter/)targeting the fleas nervous system and thus kill or paralyze them - with IGR - 0.
 1% pyriproxyfen. - An IGR in Ultracide-flea, the pyriproxyfen, will stop various biological triggers, making the flea evolve to its next life cycle stage.

-On how do I get [rid](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/) of fleas in my house without bombing; check the detailed explanation below.
+On how do I get [rid](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/)of fleas in my house without bombing; check the detailed explanation below.
 These are theflea fogger or flea bomb alternatives.

 ##  **1. Pesticide Sprays**

 Pesticide sprays kill fleas and are suitable for home use.
 Watch out for ingredients like resmethrin & permethrin - unsuitable for cat flea treatment.
-Ensure that any spray you use will [kill the flea eggs on cats](https://pestpolicy.com/how-to-get-rid-of-flea-eggs-on-cats/). - The combination of pesticide sprays and vacuum is another effective method of removing fleas from your home.
+Ensure that any spray you use will [kill the flea eggs on cats](https://pestpolicy.com/how-to-get-rid-of-flea-eggs-on-cats/).- The combination of pesticide sprays and vacuum is another effective method of removing fleas from your home.

 - Areas such as those under the bed, furniture, and even hard-to-reach areas cannot be treated.